Mina's Garden - Integration support for what opened

 2 states

-with legal psilocybin therapy, a third launching 2026
+with legal psilocybin therapy, a third launching in 2026

-The field is producing profound experiences at scale.
-It has not produced the infrastructure to support what happens next.
+The field now produces profound experiences at scale.
+It has not produced the infrastructure to support what happens after the session ends.

 The gap

 The most common retreat format is three days.
 Participants arrive, have one of the most significant experiences of their lives, and go home.
-The integration period, where lasting change is anchored or lost, is almost entirely unaddressed.
+The integration period, where lasting change is anchored or lost, is largely unaddressed.

 Therapist-led